 We all know that China is the nation on everyone’s lips this century.
 Whether you’re into politics, trade, economics, cinema, travel, history, fashion, whatever your passion, China is a colossal talking point.

 China is also flourishing in the realm of literature in translation.
-Chinese novels are some of the most ground-breaking and exciting books around right now.
+Chinese novels in translation are some of the most ground-breaking and exciting books around right now.

 The politics of literature in China is fascinating.
 For example, Chinese science fiction novels are pushing boundaries and standing head-and-shoulders above all other sci-fi right now, and yet there’s a law in China that forbids time travel in any Chinese fiction.